Are you afraid of rejection?

 However, everyone has fears.
 It’s what you do despite your fear that is important.

 Action silences fear.

-Both fear and rejection present opportunity for growth.
+Both fear and rejection present an opportunity for growth.
 When there’s a roadblock in front of you, don’t see it as a dead-end.
-Figure out a way to get over it — climb over, crawl under, move sideways or squeeze through it.
+Figure out a way to get over it — climb over, crawl under, move sideways, or squeeze through it.
 Act despite your fear of rejection and only react after you take the action.
 Not before.